BrokerNotes.co is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Tradeable Symbols (Total)19537

 Year after year, IG has shown itself to be the best broker in the forex industry and a fantastic choice for forex traders.
 Highly trusted and regulated across the globe, IG delivers a wide variety of rich features, market research, and powerful trading tools.
-Fans of copy trading will appreciate IG’s seamless integration of trading signals into its web platform.
+IG also offers seamless integration of trading signals into its web platform.
+Read full review

 Apple iOS AppYes